Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Branch-On-Input-Connection-Node.md

 > [!NOTE]
 > You can't use the Branch On Input Connection node with a Streaming Virtual Texture Property.
 For more information on Streaming Virtual Texturing, see [Using Streaming Virtual Texturing in Shader Graph](https://docs.unity3d.com/Documentation/Manual/svt-use-in-shader-graph.html).

-### Use the Branch On Input Connection node in a Subgraph
+## Use the Branch On Input Connection node in a Subgraph

+To use the Branch On Input Connection node in a Subgraph:

 1. Open the Subgraph where you want to add a Branch On Input Connection node.